lanicolas/IaC_Azure/challenges/01-gettingstarted/README.md

 - Verify `bicep` installation
 - Create a folder structure to complete challenges

-> **Note:** If you would rather complete the challenges from you local worskstation and install the tooling, detailed instructions can be found [here](local.md).
+> **Note:** If you would rather complete the challenges from you local workstation and install the tooling, detailed instructions can be found [here](local.md).

 ## How to